DragonSystems/DragonSystem/README.md

 ?
 Continue on installation?
 Yes
 ```

-Note:-  You have to obtain an NS1 API key and two domain to proceed.
+**Note**:-  You have to obtain an NS1 API key and two domain to proceed.

 #### Pull docker images from docker hub

 `dragon pull`

-Note:- This will take some time in the initial run since it has to grab all images from the docker hub.
+**Note**:- This will take some time in the initial run since it has to grab all images from the docker hub.

 #### Start docker containers